Unbound-Legends/RPG-Web-Character-Creator/packages/emporium/emporium-changelog.md

+# 0.2.1.5

+    - Adding support for remembering the last character selected (Support added by KoljaTM)

+# 0.2.1.4

+    - Deploying changes made to Sylicate base characteristics so long ago (sorry this took so long!)
+    - Various minor package updates
+    - Changing hand cannons so their names don't conflict.
+The one you've been using is the SotB version, the core version has different stats - so I split them out into a Core version and SotB version so you could pick the one you wanted instead of being forced to use the one you don't

 # 0.2.1.3

-    Fixing broken support for strain threshold on custom gear
+    - Fixing broken support for strain threshold on custom gear

 # 0.2.1.2

-    Adding vehicle block styling for Keyforge
+    - Adding vehicle block styling for Keyforge
-    Fixing issue with loading correct vehicle data when you have multiple vehicles Removed 2 of the many UNSAFE_ methods.
+    - Fixing issue with loading correct vehicle data when you have multiple vehicles
+    - Removed 2 of the many UNSAFE_ methods.

 # 0.2.1.1